pydio/pydio-doc-admin-guide/4_connecting_your_storage/6_sharding_with_template_path.md

-Template paths will give provide you with more sharding over your workspace, you can have a custom and automated tree creation.
+Template paths will provide you with more sharding over your storages, you can have a custom and dynamic tree creation.

 ### What is a template path